Perfect Bound Binding Services in New York

 When the adhesives used have cooled, the top portions of the book block’s folded signatures will need to be split and trimming around the sides may be required.
 Three-knife trimmers that are located in-line or off-line will be able to trim the three unbound sides at the same time.
 In certain situations, the binding is done in what is referred to as “two-up” in which two books happen to be bound together as one unit.
 Then the two books must be separated prior to being trimmed.

 The last part in the perfect binding process is what is referred to as the counter-stacker which is a device that counts the individual units coming off the finish line.
 This unit also stacks the units for shipping.
-In certain cases, perfect binding equipment is capable of binding as many as 18,000 units per hour.
-The trimming stages can slow the process because the three-knife trimmers can operate with a maximium of 6,000 units an hour.
-That said, any overflow is capable of being diverted over to the stackers so they can be trimmed off-line.
+Our perfect binding equipment is capable of binding as many as 18,000 units per hour.

 Regardless of the process name, perfect binding is not actually “perfect.”
 There are many challenges such as rigid adhesives causing books to not lie flat, and the spines of paperback books being distorted horribly by mistreatment.
 This said, it is still one of the most effective and highly used processes to date.